HNRobert/Movefile/README.md

 Keep the latest changed files
-Automatically run the archive after startup Automatically detect the archived removable disk access and automatically synchronize
+Automatically run the archive after startup Automatically detect the archived removable disk access and automatically synchronize Lock folders and files to keep them from being synchronized
 ```
 ### Function explanation